Fact check: Does the StopCovid app contain a tracking device?

 Florence Rodhain, University of Montpellier

-On social media, the association La Quadrature du Net, which promotes and defends fundamental freedoms in the digital environment, has even expressed concern about the presence of a "spy": the reCAPTCHA system.
-Designed and linked to Google, this identification system reportedly sends data relating to our Internet browsing directly to the US company.
+On social media, the organization La Quadrature du Net, which promotes and defends fundamental freedoms in the digital realm, has even expressed concern about the presence of a “spy”: the reCAPTCHA system.
+Designed by and linked to Google, this verification system reportedly sends data about our internet browsing directly to the U.S. company.

-A request for advice and concerns
+A request for input and concerns

-Captchas are systems that have been put in place to combat spam bots.
-In this case, for the StopCovid app, the aim is to ensure that it is being used by a real person.
-There are various Captchas developed by different companies.
-The most common Captchas are difficult-to-decipher codes (numbers and letters) that the user must retype.
+CAPTCHAs are systems designed to combat spam bots.
+In the case of the StopCovid app, the goal is to ensure that a real person is using it.
+There are various types of CAPTCHAs developed by different companies.
+The most common CAPTCHAs consist of codes (numbers and letters) that are difficult to decipher, which the user must type in.

 Lines of code